 ACTG 360 Accounting Information Systems (3) This course introduces the field of accounting information management.
 Students will examine key accounting processes and how information systems support creating, managing and reporting useful accounting information.
 This class will primarily focus on the use of QuickBooks.
 This class is designed for accounting and business students, entrepreneurs, and bookkeepers.
-Prerequisites: ACTG 211 and CIS 101 or CIS 124 introduces tax laws pertaining to flo-through entities such as S-corporations and partnerships and a review of tax laws as they apply to estates and trusts.
-Prerequisite: ACTG 430.
+Prerequisites: ACTG 211 and CIS 101 or CIS 124

 ACTG 430 Federal Income Tax (3) This course examines the basic federal income tax laws as they relate primarily to individuals.
-Prerequisite: ACTG 212.
+Prerequisite: ACTG 342.

 ACTG 431 Federal Income Tax - Corporations, Partnerships, Estates, & Trusts (3) An introduction to federal income taxation of business corporations.
 The course reviews the tax considerations relevant to the various life cycles of a corporation, from incorporation through liquidation.
-The course also
+The course also introduces tax laws pertaining to flo-through entities such as S-corporations and partnerships and a review of tax laws as they apply to estates and trusts.
+Prerequisite: ACTG 430 and 342.

 ACTG 440 Auditing I (3) In this course students are exposed to the philosophy and environment of the profession, with special attention focused on the nature and economic purpose of auditing and assurance services, professional standards, professional ethics and conduct, audit planning, internal control, and audit sampling and documentation.
-Prerequisite: ACTG 342 and MATH 310 or MATH 315.
+Prerequisite: ACTG 342 and MATH 315.